dfs5/F5CIS/verify-clean-start.md

-# All output has to be empty.
+# All output has to be empty:

     kubectl get pod -A |grep nginx
     kube-system            nginx-proxy-node3                            1/1     Running   13         22h